Summer Registration is Open. Click here to Register. Questions? Email thall@quincycollege.edu or text (617)984-1691

 Services Provided

-Industry-specific workforce trainings:
+Industry-specific workforce trainings

 Workforce training is designed to provide customized affordable, innovative, quality training and educational solutions to the underemployed, low income residents, in South Shore region.
 Quincy College partners with area businesses to help meet identified training needs, by providing contextualized classroom content and work based learning experiences.
 Often, these needs require customized training design and delivery approaches that align with these distinct needs and budgetary circumstances.